NREL/AeroMesh/docs/source/parameters.rst

 YAML and Directory Structure
 -----------------------------

-The YAML structure below details all possible parameters and their expected data types and input formats.
+The YAML structure below details all possible parameters, their expected data types, and input formats.

 .. code-block:: yaml
     :linenos: